The reason many Guatemalans are coming to the border? A profound hunger crisis.

 “I came because we didn’t have anything to eat,” 12-year-old Oscar told an Agence France-Presse videographer through tears last week after crossing the Rio Grande.

-He walked along a dirt road with a group of other children and families, all seeking to turn themselves into Border Patrol agents.
+He walked along a dirt road with a group of other children and families, all seeking to turn themselves in to Border Patrol agents.